kyan0045/kyan0045/README.md

 # Heya! 👋
-backend dev pretending to be decent in frontend, my code ain't pretty (yet!) but atleast it works
+backend dev pretending to be decent in frontend, not all my public code is pretty but hey, it's likely old & it works (or it did, one day...)

 ## 2025 goals;
 > more, more, more frontend</br>